 1. Starbucks Rewards Program

-Starbucks has built one of the most successful customer loyalty programs.
-Their mobile app provides personalized offers, rewards for repeat purchases, and easy payment options, keeping customers engaged and incentivized to return.
+Starbucks has what is arguably one of the most successful customer loyalty programs.
+With their mobile app that offers personal promotions, incentives for repeat purchases and easy payment options, they keep the customer engaged and incentivized to return.

 2. Amazon Prime